jsynowiec/node-flowtype-boilerplate/README.md

 `npm install -g yarn`

+## Database Setup
+You need PostgreSQL to run glee locally.
+To install postgres on Ubuntu, check out this awesome tutorial: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04 (for Windows, head to google).

+Glee comes with default database configurarion for `localhost`.
+You can change your db config by modifying `./src/config/sequelize.js`.
+This config file is ignored by git, so it will not get checked in with your secrets.

 ## Quick start

 This project requires [Node.js][nodejs] 8.2 or later and [NPM][npm], [Yarn][yarn] is optional but recommended.
 Make sure you have those installed.
 Then just type following commands: